Taugeshtu/so-sorcery/README.md

 ## Known Issues / TODO

 Polish:
-- [ ] when we add an item, we lose focus from the input field.
-Not nice!
 - [ ] Starting a new session from a file should maybe pull that file into context from the get-go?..
 - [ ] Starting a new session from a file WITH SELECTION pulls a file AND generates that selection as a knowledge item?
 - [ ] Searched, added item - search didn't clear, BUT filter did drop.
 Hmmm...
 Dunno which should happen, but not that